TxSSC

 The committee, to the greatest extent practical, must include:

-- One or more designees of the district’s superintendent, one of whom must be a classroom teacher in the district.
+- Two or more designees of the district superintendent, one of whom must be a district classroom teacher and one of whom must now be an administrator of special education in the district.

-- If the district partners with an open-enrollment charter school to provide instruction to students, a member of the open-enrollment charter school’s governing body or a designee of the governing body.
+- If the district has an instructional partnership with an open-enrollment charter school – a member of the charter school’s governing body, or their designee.

 Collaborative partners to support the committee may include, but are not limited to: